 Dear Palisades resident,

-In California, gas-powered landscaping equipment – from mowers and blowers to trimmers – is releasing as much or more smog into our air than all the millions of cars on the road.
+In California, gas-powered landscaping equipment – from mowers and blowers to trimmers – is releasing as much or more smog into our air as all the millions of cars on California roads.
 What’s worse is that these machines produce compounds that linger at ground-level long after they have stopped operating – including droplets of benzene, butadiene, and formaldehyde – which studies have found on the surfaces of everything from our playgrounds to the interior surfaces of our homes.

 In addition to the health risks this equipment is posing to gardeners and residents, the climate-changing potential is also too big to ignore.
 Switching from gas-powered blowers and mowers to rakes and zero-emission alternatives can reduce your family’s carbon footprint far more than purchasing an electric vehicle or other behavioral-changes.